Understanding the soil test report

-The concept of soil sampling and analysis of samples collected has been the basis of fertilizer recommendations used in crop production for many years.
-Regardless of the procedure used for the collection of the samples, the results of the laboratory analysis that reach the crop producer are frequently confusing.
+For many years, farmers have taken soil samples and sent them off for analysis to finetune their fertilizer management.
+The results of the laboratory analysis are often confusing.
 The units used to report the analytical results are not familiar.
 There are several numbers on the analysis sheet.
 There is a relationship between the analytical results and fertilizer and lime recommendations.
 Some explanation of the information which appears on the analytical report would probably be helpful.

 The reporting units

 The numbers found on any soil test report are the result of some analytical measurement of the nutrients in the soil.
-Most soil testing laboratories report this measurement as parts per million abbreviated as ppm.
-This reporting unit is used for nutrients other than nitrogen.
+Most soil testing laboratories report this measurement as parts per million (ppm) for nutrients other than nitrogen.
 Some laboratories report measurements in terms of pounds per acre.
 There is a simple conversion factor for these two reporting systems.
 That conversion is: ppm x 2 = lb. per acre.

-When soil samples are analyzed for nitrate-nitrogen (NO3--N), most laboratories will report the analytical results in two ways.
-The concentration is reported in terms of ppm.
-Then, depending on the depth from which the sample was collected, the concentration is converted into pounds of NO3--N per acre for each increment of depth that was sampled.
-For example, if soil was collected from depths of 0 to 8 and 8 to 24 inches, the amount of NO3--N at each depth is reported in terms of lb. per acre.
-The total for the 0 to 24 in. depth is calculated as the total that is found at 0 to 8 and 8 to 24 in.
-The sample calculations also apply to other depths that might be sampled.
+When a lab analyses soil samples for nitrate-nitrogen (NO3--N), they will report the results in two ways.
+The concentration is reported in ppm.
+Then, depending on the depth of sampling, the concentration is converted into pounds of NO3--N per acre for each increment of depth that was sampled.
+For example, if the samples are in depths of 0 to 8 and 8 to 24 inches, the amount of NO3--N at each depth is reported in lb. per acre.
+The total for the 0 to 24 in. depth is calculated as the total at 0 to 8 and 8 to 24 in.
+The sample calculations also apply to other depths sampled.

 There are a variety of reporting units for soil organic matter content.
 Some laboratories report the organic matter in relative terms for low, medium, and high.
 Others report the measured percentage.